geoglows/pygeoglows/README.md

 pip install geoglows
 ```

-Tools to access and process data coming from the GEOGloWS initiative.
+Tools to access and process data coming from the GEOGLOWS initiative.

 https://geoglows.readthedocs.io

-The sample data are from ReachID 13073600 which is on the mississippi river